yeyeto2788/Things-Organizer/README.md

 <img src="Doc/img/animation.gif" />
 </div>

-The idea came from a day I was looking a SOC board like the Raspberry Pi and I could find it due to the mess I had, all boards, cables, equipment, etc. where all around in different boxes and different places all over my house from my room lab to the garage.
+The idea came from a day I was looking a SOC board like the Raspberry Pi and I could not find it due to the mess I had, all boards, cables, equipment, etc. where all around in different boxes and different places all over my house from my room lab to the garage.